yjp20/prism/docs/guides/postman-collection.md

 Events are linked to the Postman hosted platform, and so Prism is going to skip this section entirely.

-For this reason, if some of these event handlers have scripts that modify a global/local variable used in some of the request/response pair, Prism won't be aware of these changes.
+For this reason, if some of these event handlers have scripts that modify a local variable (globals one are ignored by Prism since they are not tracked in the Postman Application and not the singular Postman Collection) used in some of the request/response pair, Prism won't be aware of these changes.

 ### JSON Schema Generation